Museum of Arts and Sciences (Daytona Beach): History

-The Museum of Arts & Sciences (MOAS) is the primary art, science and history museum in Central Florida.
-MOAS is a not-for-profit educational institution founded in 1955 and chartered by the State of Florida in 1962.
-The Museum is accredited by the American Association of Museums and is an affiliate of the Smithsonian Institution.
-Programs are sponsored in part by the State of Florida, Department of State, Division of Arts & Culture, the Florida Arts Council, the National Endowment for the Arts and the County of Volusia.
+In 1954 the Community of Daytona Beach formed the "Committee for the Foundation of a Children’s Museum in the Halifax Area" and announced their plans to form what would become "The Halifax Childrens Museum" in September of that year.
+The Board of Public Instruction granted the future museum the use of a converted Quonset style hut located at the Mary Karl Vocational School, on what is now the Campus of Daytona State College.
+In the following year the Halifax Children’s Museum was officially incorporated as a non-profit institution.

+In 1961 the “Halifax Children’s Museum” formally changed its name to the Museum of Arts and Sciences and began focusing on teaching science and history to adults and children alike.
+This necessitated a move from the original Quonset style building, and in 1964 the museum relocated to a new facility located on Daytona’s Tuscawilla Preserve.
+In 1972 the museum farther expanded to include a planetarium, which in partnership with the Volusia County School Board, acted as an analogue classroom for Volusia County students.

-In 1977, art historian Gary Russell Libby was hired as the Executive Director of the Museum of Arts and Sciences which became accredited by the American Alliance of Museums and a Smithsonian Affiliate under Libby's leadership.
+In 1977, art historian Gary Russell Libby was hired as the Executive Director of the Museum which, under his leadership, became accredited by the American Alliance of Museums and a Smithsonian Affiliate.
 The Museum grew from one location of 7,000 sq. ft. to 120,000 sq. ft. with three different locations.
 During his time as director, Libby organized and led the first international museum travel program in Florida.
-This annual program introduced cultural treasures in Mexico, Central America, South America, Europe, Scandinavia, North and Equatorial Africa, the Middle East, Asia and Australia to thousands of central Floridians who attended these interpreted educational and cultural expeditions.
+This annual program introduced cultural treasures in Mexico, Central America, South America, Europe, Scandinavia, North and Equatorial Africa, the Middle East, Asia and Australia to central Floridians who attended these educational and cultural expeditions.
 At his 2002 retirement, The Trustees of the Museum of Arts and Sciences named Libby as the first Director Emeritus and named the Lobby of the Museum as the "Gary R. Libby Entry Court."

 The West Wing, renamed the L. Gale Lemerand Wing, was rebuilt and opened on October 30, 2015.
 This expansive wing of MOAS is home to the Cuban Foundation Museum, the Karshan Center of Graphic Art, the Elaine and Thurman Gillespy Jr. Gallery featuring African artifacts, the Marzullo Gallery featuring weaponry from around the world, and the Prehistory of Florida Gallery and the Charles and Linda William's Children's Museum.
 The L. Gale Lemerand Wing was originally built on a dip in the property and flooded in May 2009 due to heavy rains.
 The Museum was able to obtain FEMA funding that was matched in part by a Volusia County ECHO Grant and funding from the Museum to make reconstruction possible.

 Exhibits

+The main building on the museum's campus features 10 permanent exhibits, highlighting Florida's natural history, African and Cuban culture, Florida Art as well as science.